-Current status of nutrition theory and its interpretation together are considered in nutrient interrelationships and metabolism in maintaining health and the prevention and development of cancer, cardiovascular diseases and diabetes mellitus.
-This course focuses on vitamin and mineral requirements.
-Prerequisites: NUTR 6325, BIOL 6392.
+Current status of nutrition theory and its interpretation are considered in nutrient interrelationships and metabolism in maintaining health and the prevention and development of obesity, cardiovascular diseases, diabetes, and cancer.
+Nutrition assessment, diagnosis, intervention, monitoring, and intervention will be applied to both prevention and intervention of chronic disease.
+US Health Care System.
+Prerequisites: NUTR 6325 and BIOL 6392.